-Stock Photography Sites
+Business Pictures from Stock Photography Sites

 If you want great photography, stock photography sites are the way to go.
 Popular stock photo sites like BigStockPhoto and Shutterstock allow you to search for images (and video) that you can use editorially with a standard license, or commercially with an enhanced license.

 Want photos of celebrities or popular events?
 Getty Images allows you to embed some of their photos on your website for editorial use for free.

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.